-The "Intel Teach - Advanced Online" programme is designed to help school teachers to effectively integrate technology into learning and teaching, and to help students develop 21st Century Skills.
+The "Intel - AdvancedTeach Online" programme is designedIteachersto help scho effectively integrate technology into learning and teaching, and to help students develop

+21st Century Skills.
 The programme has been deployed as part of a joint effort between Intel Corporation and the Ministry of National Education.